ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 - Give the stage a name.
 E.g. 'GitHub Pages'.
 - Click 'Add an artifact'.
 - Select 'Build' as the source type.
-  As the source, select the build we've just created.
+  As the source, select the build pipeline we've just created.
   Enter a different source alias if you want, like 'blog'.
   ![Add artifact](../../static/images/build-and-release-hugo-site-using-azure-pipelines/release-add-an-artifact.png)
   <!-- ![Add artifact](../../../../../images/build-and-release-hugo-site-using-azure-pipelines/release-add-an-artifact.png) -->